rdbordon33/demotrjs/README.md

 ## Tips and guidelines

-tr.js is a versatile library.
+**tr** is a versatile library.
 There is no strict rule to define keys for translation.
-By default, if no translation is available, tr.js will simply returns the formatted values passed as parameters.
+By default, if no translation is available, **tr** will simply returns the formatted values passed as parameters.
 So I recommend you to define keys in a human spoken language.
 This way, the messages will remain understandable even if no translation is provided.